brianlangley/Lambiek/README.md

 ## Notice
 Please note that the Lambiek Project is not affiliated with the original website of Lambiek.
 You can access the original website [here](https://lambiek.net "lambiek.net"), and all rights belong to their respective owners.

-As part of our project, we have created a replacement website for lambiek.net called the New Comiclopedia.
+As part of our project, we have created a replacement website for lambiek.net called the new Comiclopedia.
 We invite you to explore the results of our work and experience the enhancements we have implemented.
-For a limited duration, you can access the New Comiclopedia website [here](https://new.lambiek.net "new.lambiek.net").
+For a limited duration, you can access the new Comiclopedia website [here](https://new.lambiek.net "new.lambiek.net").

-Please keep in mind that the New Comiclopedia is a demonstration of our efforts to revitalise and improve the user experience of the original Comiclopedia.
+Please keep in mind that the new Comiclopedia is a demonstration of our efforts to revitalise and improve the user experience of the original Comiclopedia.
 It does not include the complete content or functionality of the original website.

 ### Compatibility

-The Comiclopedia Revitalization Project is designed to be compatible with the following software versions:
+The Lambiek Project is designed to be compatible with the following software versions:

 - PHP 8 or greater
 - Apache HTTP server